pubeldev/OpenPrintTag/docs_src/terminology.md

 ## Material container
 > For example: Prusament 1kg filament spool

-- FDM: Also called "Filament spool type" or "Filament material container"
+- FFF: Also called "Filament spool type" or "Filament material container"

 Container type/shape the materials are stored in/on.